portfolio-performance/portfolio-help/docs/en/concepts/PP-terminology.md

 - Target Currency:

 - Type: can be Share, Bond, Cryptocurrency, Aktie (German for stock or share), Währung (=German for currency), Futures, etf, fonds (= funds).

+- URL (historic quotes): the URL that should be provided, if the choice in Quote Feed is set to Table on website or JSON.

+- URL (latest quotes): see above but for the latest quote provider.

 - WKN: *Wertpapierkennnummer*.
 A German six-digit alphanumeric code for the identification of a security, now replaced by the ISIN code.